JonDWesley/child-enrollment/README.md

 #TODO:
 1. make question pdf full screen and scollable
-2. make question answer come up on a modal
+2. make question answer come up on a modal and make nav bar sticky with a white background
-3. fix the correct answer highlighting
 6. get second audio for answers to play only on a correct answer
 13. fix reference in audio track to nutritionnc.com home page in footer (incorrect)
 14. Senario #2 has an akward delay in the start of the audio